Lovely little house

 Wallpaper: Maui Leaf Monochrome (World of Wallpaper)

-Are you struggling with a small powder room?
+Are you struggling with a small powder room or any other room where every millimetre matters?
 We are glad to help you optimise your space!

-One more snap of the conceptual project we did for a design competition in a conservation area in Fortaleza, Brazil.
-In this building for a multipurpose cultural centre, we also used eucalyptus poles as the structure system (click here to see the other conceptual project we designed for this same design competition).
+One more snap of this unbuilt project: a concept for a design competition in a conservation area in Fortaleza, Brazil.
+In this building for a multipurpose cultural centre, we also used eucalyptus poles as the structure system (click here to see the other concept we prepared for this same design competition).

 However, this time we adopted a circular plan, which goes around an internal patio.
 The rounded shape, plus the thatched roof, reminds an “oca”, the vernacular architecture of the local indigenous peoples.
 At the centre, the uncovered patio helps to cool off the internal temperature, reducing the need for air conditioning.
 In order to increase the passive cooling effect, we proposed a raked ceiling with higher windows facing the internal patio.
 Therefore, the hot air may escape upwards.